scaleway/terraform-provider-scaleway/docs/data-sources/container.md

 ~> **Important** Updating the `name` argument will recreate the container.

-## Attributes Reference
+## Attributes reference

-The `scaleway_container` data source exports certain attributes once the namespace information is retrieved.
+The `scaleway_container` data source exports certain attributes once the container information is retrieved.
 These attributes can be referenced in other parts of your Terraform configuration.

 In addition to all arguments above, the following attributes are exported: